Krish-innit/ecommerce-growth-analysis/README.md

    A 60% drop-off between visit to product views, showing users lose interest on the landing page even before engaging with the products, possibly due to poor UI/UX design or slow loading speed.
 ### 4. Low Product Interest:
-   A 75% drop-off from product view to add to cart shows that the user's lack of interest in the products, which can be due to unappealing products, or pricing concerns.
+   A 75% drop-off from product view to add to cart shows that the user's lack of interest in the products, which can be due to unappealing presentation of products, or pricing concerns.

 ## Recommendations
 ### 1. Optimize checkout process: